enflow/wsl2-php-development/README.md

 - To install these for nginx, run `sudo ln -s /etc/dev-ssl /etc/nginx/ssl`
 - Install the root certificates on your local machine.
 To find these, go to `cd /home/USERNAME/.local/share/mkcert`.
 Install the `rootCA.pem` via Chrome's certificate installer.

+# SSH Agent
+For specific sync or SSH actions, an SSH agent is required.
+It's recommended to integrate this with 1Password and have your SSH keys defined there.
+The following tutorial helps with setting up an auto-starting agent: https://gist.github.com/WillianTomaz/a972f544cc201d3fbc8cd1f6aeccef51
+Notes:
+- Place `npiperelay.exe` in `C:\Users\XXXXX\npiperelay`.
+Don't forget to add this to the Windows path
+- Restarting the terminal via `wsl --shutdown` or restarting the PC (closing Terminal won't do the trick)
+- Add the `source $HOME/.agent-bridge.sh` to the `.zshrc`

 # Starting up
 We've defined a `restart` function in our `~/.bash_aliases` file to help starting up.
 When your machine is started up, you need to run `restart` as the first commando to start all services up.
 This function should look something like: